Get 80% off your plan for your first 3 months*

 In the same way, keeping accurate financial records is essential for protecting the overall health of your business.
 Clear, up-to-date books help you understand your financial position, manage cash flow, and make confident decisions.

 With Xero, you can easily track all your business finances in one place, from daily sales to the costs associated with your intellectual property.
 This helps you focus on growing your business, with confidence that your finances and brand are protected.
-See how simple it can be to run your business, not just your books.
-Try Xero for free.
+Get one month free.

 FAQs on trade mark registration

-Here are common questions small business owners might have about registering trade marks.
+Here are answers to common questions about registering and protecting your trade mark in Australia.